Are Your Goals Really Helping You Achieve Success?

 Limit Goals –

-These types of goals set boundaries.
+These types of targets set boundaries.

 Examples would include: Spend less than $5,000 for the new equipment, go to bed before 10pm each night, limit your lunch time to 45 minutes.